What is the BC Cancer Immunotherapy Program?

 Our Clinical Trials

-We are currently launching CLIC-1901, a clinical trial to test anti-CD19 CAR-T cells for the treatment of B-cell Acute Lymphoblastic Leukemia and Non-Hodgkin's Lymphoma (ClinicalTrials.gov Identifier: NCT03765177).
+CLIC-01 is a clinical trial designed to test anti-CD19 CAR-T cells for the treatment of B-cell Acute Lymphoblastic Leukemia and Non-Hodgkin's Lymphoma in Vancouver and Ottawa (ClinicalTrials.gov Identifier: NCT03765177).

 Quality Systems and Regulatory Affairs: